-The Furthering Language Incentive Program (FLIP) allows degree-seeking undergraduate students who have already completed the General Education World Languages requirement to earn up to eight additional semester hours of college credit while studying a world language or languages.
-Students should request evaluation for FLIP credit during the semester in which they are enrolled in a FLIP eligible course.
-Students may also apply for FLIP credit retroactively, provided they have not yet graduated.
-Please use the link at the bottom of this page to complete the electronic submission form.
+The Furthering Language Incentive Program (FLIP) allows degree-seeking undergraduate students who already have completed the College of Liberal Arts and Sciences General Education World Languages fourth level requirement to earn up to eight additional semester hours of college credit while studying a world language or languages.
+Students should request evaluation for FLIP credit during the semester in which they are enrolled in a FLIP-eligible course.
+Students also may apply for FLIP credit retroactively, provided they have not yet graduated.
+To apply for FLIP credit, please complete the online FLIP credit request form.

 FLIP 1 — Advanced language FLIP credit

 FLIP 1 is designed for students wanting to continue the study of a world language at a more advanced level.
 A student may earn four semester hours of additional, ungraded credit for a fifth-semester level (or higher) world language course completed with a grade of B- or better.
 Four additional semester hours of FLIP 1 credit will be awarded for a second fifth-semester level course (or higher) in the same or in a different language with a grade of B- or better.

 You are eligible if:

 - you have completed the fourth level World Languages component of the CLAS Core General Education Program in high school or by any other acceptable means except through college-level language study

 - you have taken the World Languages Placement Test in the desired FLIP language (you must take this prior to enrolling in a FLIP course).

 Note: Students who have not yet completed the fourth level World Languages component of the CLAS General Education Program, but who take the appropriate placement test and enroll in a fifth-semester level or higher course, can be qualified to participate in FLIP.
 Successful completion of the course may be used to satisfy the World Languages General Education requirement.
 Please contact CLAS Undergraduate Programs for additional information.